TheLastZombie/Axiom/src/home/about.md

 - privacy
   - no more [Facebook, Google, Microsoft, Apple or Amazon](https://gafam.info/) accounts
 - a greener planet
-  - I highly recommend reading [The Uninhabitable Earth](https://openlibrary.org/books/OL28213233M/The_Uninhabitable_Earth)
+  - I highly recommend reading [The Uninhabitable Earth](https://openlibrary.org/books/OL28213233M/The_Uninhabitable_Earth) and [All The Right Words On Climate Have Already Been Said](https://therealsarahmiller.substack.com/p/all-the-right-words-on-climate-have)

 On the more "passive" side, I sometimes [listen to music](https://www.last.fm/user/rcrsch), [watch a movie](https://letterboxd.com/roesch/) or [TV show](https://trakt.tv/users/roesch) or [play some games](https://steamcommunity.com/id/rcrsch).